 This setting stored as other session settings and restored after session restart.

-In order to send a message, please specify it in Send Message tab, choose session and press Send button.
-Please note that Sequence number and sending time will be set automatically:
+In order to send a message, please specify it in Send Message tab, choose session, and press Send button.
+Please note that the Sequence number and sending time will be set automatically:

 To override Sender and Target CompIDs tick Override SenderCompIDs or Override TargetCompID in in the main menu of the application in the Options section

 To specify message sending rate enter the value in Rate(msg/sec) input field in Send Message tab.